 Winter began racing triathlons at the age of 5 and completed her first Olympic triathlons at 9.
 She went on to become the Ironkids National Champion for 2010 & 2011 and spent three years as the official ambassador of the sport.

 Winter was also the 2011 recipient of the Annika Inspiration Award.
 At age 12, Winter was invited to an aerial skiing camp by two-time Olympian, Emily Cook.
 After completing the week long camp, Winter moved to Park City, UT to train and compete for the next three years on the Fly Freestyle elite development team.
 During that time, she set a world record by becoming the youngest person to run a marathon on all seven continents, the youngest person to run 26.2 miles on Antarctica and the first mother/daughter duo to run a marathon on all seven continents.

 Winter was first named to the US Ski Team in 2016 after winning the NorAm Tour.
-She is now going on her fourth year on the US Ski Team and has her sights set on making the 2022 Winter Olympics.
-All the while, Winter is pursuing a major in Entrepreneurship and minor in nutrition from the University of Utah.
+She is now going on her fifth year on the US Ski Team and has her sights set on making the 2022 Winter Olympics.
+All the while, Winter recently graduated magna cum laude from the University of Utah with a major in Business Administration and a minor in nutrition.
 She is also a seasoned public speaker and speaks to thousands every year at conferences, schools, sports teams, cooperate events and more.